-Equine Training and your horse’s fitness means having to always ask yourself, how fit does my horse have to be?
+Equine Training and improving your horse’s overall fitness, means having to constantly ask yourself; How fit does my horse have to be?

-Whether your intention is to simply hack out, compete at riding club shows or to progress up to advanced eventing, it is important that your horses’ fitness is increased in a natural gradual and consistent way.
+Whether you intend to simply hack out, compete at riding club shows or to progress up to advanced equine eventing, it’s important that your horses’ fitness is increased in a natural gradual and consistent way.

 For example, a horse that is destined for advanced three day eventing, will need a very different fitness program to a riding club horse looking to compete at local shows.

-However, almost all horse fitness programs begin in the same way, and that’s walking.
+However, almost all horse fitness programs begin in the same way, and that’s with walking or hacking out.